ansys/pyansys-heart/doc/source/contribute/user.rst

 Start a discussion
 ==================

-Complex topics may require a discussion.
+Complex topics might require a discussion.
 Whether you want to know how to use PyAnsys Heart for solving your specific problem or you have a suggestion for a new feature, a discussion is a good place to start.
-You can open a new discussion in the `PyAnsys Heart discussions`_ page.
+You can open a new discussion on the `PyAnsys Heart Discussions`_ page.

 .. _answer-questions: